Dosage form: tablet

 Hypersensitivity reactions to Carbamazepine have been reported in patients who previously experienced this reaction to anticonvulsants including phenytoin, primidone, and phenobarbital.
 If such history is present, benefits and risks should be carefully considered and, if Carbamazepine is initiated, the signs and symptoms of hypersensitivity should be carefully monitored.

-In patients who have exhibited hypersensitivity reactions to Carbamazepine, approximately 25 to 30% may experience hypersensitivity reactions with oxcarbazepine (Trileptal®).
+Patients should be informed that about a third of patients who have had hypersensitivity reactions to Carbamazepine also experience hypersensitivity reactions with oxcarbazepine (Trileptal®).

 Suicidal Behavior and Ideation